 Who May Apply

 Organizations that contribute to the cultural and economic vitality of their communities and provide high-quality artistic programs.
 Community arts organizations such as community theaters, symphonies, and choral groups may apply for programs involving professional artists.
-University-based programs must focus on audiences outside the university community and be part of an overall effort to reach audiences outside the university.
+University-based programs must focus on audiences outside the university community and be part of an overall effort to engage audiences outside the university.

 The following are not eligible for support through this category: